 Pre-Institution Mediation and Settlement (PIMS) mechanism, with opt out option, was introduced to reduce pendency of cases and to promote mediation as a viable dispute resolution alternative in commercial cases.

+This pioneering initiative of alternative dispute resolution mechanism has led to dispute avoidance, reduced clogging of cases in commercial courts and made enforcing contracts easier.
 Further, to facilitate institutional mediation & arbitration, various High Courts have provided for Mediation and Arbitration centres annexed to the Commercial Courts.
 Other HCs are facilitating commercial mediation through ADR/Mediation Centres run by the Legal Services Authority.

 The Department of Justice hosts an online portal for reporting of information from all High Courts regarding the Mediation and Arbitration centres annexed to the Commercial Courts on its website.